| Panoramas I shoot panoramas from a tripod. If you have a good panorama stitching software package the tripod is not strictly

 bad fit.
 Choosing points on big solid objects, buildings, tree trunks, rocks, etc. will give best results.
 In a

+similar vein, choosing points in the near foreground is almost as big a problem as the wind due to parallax errors.
 The sun is always somewhere in a 360° panorama, meaning you will have to shoot into the sun.
 If you can locate

 your camera in the shadow of a tree or other object, the problem can be ameliorated, but sometimes the best shot means